Not everything on the list below that’s for sure, but hopefully it will be useful as a memory jogger.

 Detailed packing list

-- Some local currency (except Croatia – can be hard to get in the UK, and easily changed at the airport).
+- Some local currency (except Croatia – can be hard to get in the UK and other countries, and easily changed at the airport).

 - Cash/debit cards/credit cards/prepaid cards